fidgetingbits/nix-config/nixos-installer/README.md

 # Nix Environment Setup for an existing host

-This flake prepares a Nix environment for setting my systems up on a new machine, which allows easier testing and early configuration tweaks.
+Prepares a Nix environment for setting a new machine.
+This approach enables easier testing and early configuration tweaks.

 - [Nix Environment Setup for an existing host](#nix-environment-setup-for-an-existing-host)